bdorninger/angular-svg/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/angular-ivy-rbyhxs)

-## Referencing svg images `<use/>`
+## Referencing svg images/parts with `<use/>`

-- On first use, the svg is attached to the document.
-Either First request of an svg, the svg may be used directly (embedded where needed) OR attached to the document's end and also referenced with <use>
+- On use, a svg is attached to the document's end (in a hidden div --&gt; element based cache). the actual location of usage creates creates an empty svg tag and references the cached one with `<use>`
-- Subsequent occurrences of the same image reference to the first image with `<use>`;
+- Subsequent occurrences of the same image reference to the cached one with `<use>`, too
+- This "element based cache" must be maintained, ie the references to a cached image must be tracked.
+The cached image has to be removed from the document, when no more views have a referenciog svg
+- Reference tracking can be done by the svg component wrapper (`ssvg.component` in this example).
+Reference count up/down shall be done in ngOnInit/ngOnDestroy

+### ++:

+- Can save Memory if using a a high number of identical svgs in one or more views at the same time.
+- especially, if SVGs are complex
+- still allows individual styling of the referencing svgs
+- the proposed `ssvg.component` wrapper logic can also provide binary images (jpg, png)
+- won't interfere with the existing LIFO cache - albeit SVGs should not be converted to data Urls anymore

+### --:

+- Needs separate treatment for svgs
+- Needs explicit reference tracking

 ## Caching images with objectUrls: